samu24feb-sys/Woodie-s-Exploration/README.md

 Download and install Processing (free)
 Download or clone this repository
-Open the .pde file in Processing
+Open the Main.pde file in Processing
 Click the Run button

 Controls